raineorshine/cint/README.md

 Much better!
 It's more intuitive because it conforms to the subject-verb-object structure of the English language.

 Adding cint functions to native objects is off by default.
-To opt-in, call cint.installPrototypes:
+To opt-in, use [nativity-cint](https://github.com/metaraine/nativity-cint):

-	cint.installPrototypes();
+	require('nativity-cint').install();

 # Unit Tests